grimoiredecs/Russo-Ukraine-War-A-Statistical-Viewpoint/README.md

-# Russo-Ukraine-War A Statistical Viewpoint
+# Russo-Ukrainian-War A Statistical Viewpoint
  Through the lens of Statistical Learning, Time Series Analysis and Sociological Evaluation, let's break down the (until now) 2-year-long gruelling conflict in Eastern Europe.